 The Japanese economy

 The World Bank ranks Japan’s economy as the third largest and second most developed in the world.
-The country is also the biggest creditor, and as of 2010, its private financial assets amount to approximately $14.6 trillion, which is equivalent to 13.7% of the world’s total assets.
-Sixty-two of the Fortune Global 500 companies are headquartered in Japan.
+The country is also the biggest creditor, and as of 2019, 2019, its total financial assets amount to approximately $39 trillion.
+Fifty three of the Fortune Global 500 companies are headquartered in Japan.

 Furthermore, the Land of the Rising Sun has the biggest electronics industry, and its automobile manufacturing sector is the third largest in the world.
 Japan focuses its innovation on robotics, Hybrid vehicles, and optical instruments.